-U.S. Customs and Border Patrol has arrived in Charlotte.
+U.S. Customs and Border Protection has arrived in Charlotte.

-On Charlotte Talks, we break down the operations in the Queen City, what we know about those arrested, how long the operations might go on, and we get reaction from local leaders and residents
+On the next Charlotte Talks, we break down the operations in the Queen City, what we know about those arrested, how long they might go on, and we get reaction from local leaders and residents

 GUESTS: